gvelim/CSX0003RUST/csx3/src/sort_count.md

 * Does not make use of comparisons
 * Keeps a Bookkeeping array for counting number of occurrences per array item.

-The algorithm's limitation is that memory demand grows to the `2 ^ sizeof(type)` hence it is not recommended for arrays holding values 16bit and over.
+The algorithm's limitation is that memory demand grows to the `2 ^ bits` hence it is not recommended for arrays holding values 16bit and over.

 ## Challenges working with integer arrays
 The algorithm requires the ability to **translate**